cuba-platform/multitenancy-addon/README.md

 Use one of the following ways to make your own entities tenant-specific:

-1. Extent `StandardTenantEntity` instead of the `StandardEntity` class. `StandardTenantEntity` is the equivalent of the `StandardEntity`class but with an additional `TENANT_ID` column.
+1. Extend `StandardTenantEntity` instead of the `StandardEntity` class. `StandardTenantEntity` is the equivalent of the `StandardEntity`class but with an additional `TENANT_ID` column.

 2. Implement `TenantEntity` interface and add the `@TenantId` annotation to the column containing the tenant ID manually.